American lager: History

-Both Canada and the United States were traditionally ale (and whisky) consuming regions in the British traditions before the late 19th century.
-Pale lager was later introduced to both Canada and the United States by German immigrants.
-These German brewers developed their beers from the American six-row barley which has a higher tannic acid and protein content and greater husk per weight than continental European barleys (two-row barley).
+The United States and Canada were traditionally ale (and whisky) consuming regions in the British traditions before the late 19th century.
+Pale lager was later introduced by German immigrants.
+These German brewers developed their beers from the American six-row barley which has a higher tannic acid and protein content and greater husk per weight than the two-row barley typical in continental Europe.
 In addition, the Tettnanger and Saaz hops of Europe were not available.
 Therefore, to balance taste, and dilute the excessive protein, the grain mixture was adjusted by adding up to 30% corn to the barley malt mash.
-However, the beer was brewed to full-fledged European strength and to the practices of a pale lager style.
+However, the beer was brewed to full European strength and to the practices of a pale lager style.
 Later, rice gained popularity in the domestic brewing market during World War II, due to grain rationing on the home-front.
 Most breweries were unable to afford the necessary amounts of barley required for production and so began using rice as a filler.
 After the war, the process was not changed.